webplatform/docs/css/properties/list-style-type/index.md

 The '''list-style-type''' property determines the appearance of the list-item marker if the value of the [[css/properties/list-style-image|'''list-style-image''']] attribute is set to '''none''', or if the image pointed to by the URL cannot be displayed.
 The '''list-style-type''' property can be applied to any element when [[css/properties/margin|'''margin''']] and [[css/properties/display|'''display''']]:'''list-item''' are applied.
 The [[css/properties/display|'''display''']]:'''list-item''' property is available starting with Microsoft Internet Explorer 6.
 If the left margin of a line item is set to 0 using one of the [[css/properties/margin|'''margin''']] properties, the list-item markers do not show.
 The margin should be set to a minimum of 30 points.

+===Browser Support===
+The list-style-type property is supported in all major browsers.

+Note: IE9 and Opera 11 do not support: cjk-ideographic, hebrew, hiragana, hiragana-iroha, katakana, and katakana-iroha.

+Note: IE8, and earlier, only support the property values: decimal-leading-zero, lower-greek, lower-latin, upper-latin, armenian, georgian, and inherit if a DOCTYPE is specified!
 |Import_Notes====Syntax===
 <code>'''list-style-type: '''disc '''{{!}}''' circle '''{{!}}''' square '''{{!}}''' decimal '''{{!}}''' decimal-leading-zero '''{{!}}''' lower-roman '''{{!}}''' upper-roman '''{{!}}''' lower-greek '''{{!}}''' lower-latin '''{{!}}''' upper-latin '''{{!}}''' armenian '''{{!}}''' georgian '''{{!}}''' lower-alpha '''{{!}}''' upper-alpha '''{{!}}''' none</code>
 ===Standards information===